scipy-conference/scipy_proceedings/papers/shoaib_kamil/shoaib_kamil.rst

 It has always been a challenge for productivity programmers, such as scientists who write code to support their science, to get both good performance and ease of programming.
-This is attested by the proliferation of high-performance libraries such as BLAS, OSKI and FFTW, by domain-specific languages like Spiral, and by the popularity of the natively-compiled SciPy libraries among others.
+This is attested by the proliferation of high-performance libraries such as BLAS, OSKI [OSKI]_ and FFTW [FFTW]_, by domain-specific languages like Spiral [Spiral]_, and by the popularity of the natively-compiled SciPy [SciPy]_ libraries among others.
 To make things worse, processor clock scaling has run into physical limits, so future performance increases will be the result of increasing hardware parallelism rather than single-core speedup, making the programming problem even more complex.

-As a result, programmers must choose between productive and maintainable code with modest performance (e.g. Python plus native libraries such as  SciPy [SciPy]_) or complex, brittle, hardware-specific code that entangles application logic with performance concerns but runs two to three orders of magnitude faster (e.g. C++ with OpenMP, Cuda, etc.).
+As a result, programmers must choose between productive and maintainable code with modest performance (e.g. Python plus native libraries such as  SciPy) or complex, brittle, hardware-specific code that entangles application logic with performance concerns but runs two to three orders of magnitude faster (e.g. C++ with OpenMP, Cuda, etc.).